XueweiMeng/derain_filter/README.md

 This repo is a part of GSoC project for derain filter in ffmpeg.

+## Dataset Preparation
+You can download the derain dataset from http://www.icst.pku.edu.cn/struct/Projects/joint_rain_removal.html for training or testing.

 ## Model training
 1. Prepare Rain100H dataset as repo [RESCAN](https://github.com/XiaLiPKU/RESCAN)
 2. cd scripts